Skip to content

 image

 This service performs a hotspot detection algorithm.
-It takes as input a calibrated optical image containing nir and swir22 spectral bands to generate a hotspot bitmask, representing areas of active fire.
+It takes as input a single calibrated optical dataset containing nir and swir22 spectral bands to generate a hotspot bitmask, representing areas of active fire.

 Select the processing service